 Serge Moscovici Medals

 In memory of Serge Moscovici—EASP’s first President—the Moscovici Lecture will take place for the first time in 2017, at the Granada General Meeting.
-The Moscovici award recognises the author or authors of an article, book, or book chapter that has made outstanding innovative contributions to theory in social psychology.
+The Moscovici award recognises the author or authors of one article, book, or book chapter that has made outstanding innovative contributions to theory in social psychology.
 Theoretical innovation is not restricted to the presentation of a new theory: Theoretical integration and extension will also be considered innovative.
+The Serge Moscovici Medal honors a single contribution and can, thus, be awarded to authors at different (junior, over mid career to senior) carreer stages.
 The lead author must be an EASP member and will give a plenary lecture at the Association's General Meeting.
 The awardee is selected by the EC in the Autumn preceding the General Meeting, based on the recommendation of a theoretically diverse selection committee of three EASP members, chaired by the President of EASP.
 The awardees receive a certificate and EASP covers their registration fees at the General Meeting.
 The Moscovici lecturer attends the General Meeting as a guest of the Association and receives also a silver medal, suitably mounted and inscribed.
 Although there is no open call for applications for this award, suggestions from EASP members are welcome and will be considered by the EC.

 Moscovici Award Winners:

 Communal and agentic content.
 A dual perspective model, Advances in Experimental Social Psychology, 50, 198-25

 Biography of Serge Moscovici (1925-2014)